 We wanted something unique that reflected our lives and our interests.
 There was only one theme that we could both truly agree on… A travel-themed nursery.

-The problem is this theme is not readily available in any baby store (come on Pottery Barn Kids, get with the program), and I’m not the type of crafty person who can turn a concept into a reality.
-Luckily, I have some pretty crafty friends, so our concept turned into a perfect, yet inexpensively put together travel-themed nursery.
+The problem is this theme is not readily available in any baby store (or at least it wasn’t when we were putting together a nursery).
+I’m not the type of crafty person who can turn a concept into a reality.
+But luckily, I have some pretty crafty friends, so our concept turned into a perfect, yet inexpensively put together travel-themed nursery.

 First, we decided on a color scheme that had absolutely nothing to do with the theme.
-We chose mint, grey and coral.
-Then, we purchased items to build the theme around, and fabric or scrapbook paper with which we covered those items.
+We chose mint, grey, and coral.
+Then, we purchased items to build the theme around and fabric and scrapbook paper with which we covered those items.

-We framed maps, and poster paper of vintage luggage tags and postage stamps.
+We found picture frames that matched our color scheme perfectly.
+Then, we framed maps and poster paper of vintage luggage tags and postage stamps.
 We decoupaged wooden letters to spell out our daughter’s name, and had all of our friends and family sign a globe at the baby shower and write a message to our future tiny traveler.
-By the way, these frames are incredible and match our color scheme perfectly!